ldkngan/SQL_Marketing_Analytics/README.md

 - **Result**
 <img width="635" height="107" alt="image" src="https://github.com/user-attachments/assets/e977de1d-5210-49a5-bb86-19c929dc06ab" />

+💡 **Insight:** Visits and pageviews increased steadily from January to March 2017, indicating consistent traffic growth in early 2017.

 ### 📌 Q2. **Bounce rate** by traffic source in **July 2017**
 The purpose of this query is to **evaluate traffic quality by acquisition source** in July 2017 by calculating the **bounce rate for each traffic source**.